 The PWC budget has two major components - the capital budget and the operating budget.
 The capital budget includes all projected expenditures for improvements and/or additions to the County's capital inventory, such as roads, facilities, and parkland.
-A significant funding source for the capital budget is debt, in the form of bonds, and the largest expenditure is debt service on those bonds.
+There is a strong link between the capital and operating budgets.
+Recurring costs associated with the construction of capital projects (utilities, maintenance, staffing, debt service on debt financed projects) must be included in the County's operating budget.